 If you have any dietary requirements, we suggest checking in advance if your chosen accommodation has it available.

 Check out our blog post below with more Patagonia information and food tips for your Torres del Paine adventure!
 And if you’re ready to start planning your trip, take a look at these Torres del Paine tours:

 |Torres del Paine Food Tips (Argentina Travel Blog)||Patagonia Adventure: El Calafate & Torres del Paine||Discover Torres del Paine|

-Parque Nacional Torres del Paine is 112km north of Puerto Natales via a decent but sometimes bumpy gravel road.
+Parque Nacional Torres del Paine is 112 km ( 70 miles) on the north of Puerto Natales via a decent but sometimes bumpy gravel road.
 A new road from Puerto Natales to the Administración provides a more direct southern approach to the park, but as bumpy as the old one.

-In the park there is very little transportation service – mainly buses coming from Puerto Natales to drop on/off people.
-Most of transportation within the Park is done by private cars of the Hosterias.
+In the park, there is very little transportation service – mainly buses coming from Puerto Natales to drop-on/off people.
+Most of the transportation within the Park is done by private cars of the Hosterias.

 Health care service in the park is very basic.
-There is a basic assistance at the Administration office, which will assist on an emergency, and will be called by the hotel/park ranger.
+There is basic assistance at the Administration office, which will assist you in an emergency and will be contacted by the hotel/park ranger.

-For other medical issues you will have to travel to the nearest town, which would mean to travel for 3 hours.
-This is why it is recommendable to take a small medical kit.
-It should have painkillers, antiallergenics, antiseptics, antispasmodics, diarrhea remedy, mosquito repellent, elastic bandage, gauze, cotton, tweezers, bandages, etc. If you plan long trekking in the park a medical kit is a must.
+For other medical issues, you will have to travel to the nearest town, which would mean to travel for 3 hours at least.
+This is why it is recommendable to bring a small medical kit.
+It should have painkillers, antiallergenics, antiseptics, antispasmodics, diarrhea remedy, mosquito repellent, elastic bandage, gauze, cotton, tweezers, bandages, etc. If you plan a long trek in the park, a medical kit is a must.

 The international prefix for Chile is 56 and for Torres del Paine 61.
 For example, to reach the 55-5555 in Torres del Paine when calling from abroad, dial: 56-61-55-5555.